 - d.
 Team diving: GUE's diving philosophy is based on a team approach.
 Divers must plan all diving activities as a team and must remain aware of team member location and safety at all times. - e.
 Proper cylinder marking: - i.
 Dive cylinders must be free of unnecessary stickers and markings. - ii.
 Dive cylinders must bear a current Visual Inspection sticker and Hydro Test marking, as detailed by current country-specific regulations; placement must not distract from Maximum Operating Depth (MOD) markings. - iii.
 All stage cylinders (except oxygen) must be marked with the appropriate MOD (in meters or feet) in approximately 3-inch/7.5-centimeter numbers. - iv.
 Oxygen cylinders must be marked with the word "OXYGEN" (or local equivalent) and MOD. - v.
-MOD markings must be oriented in a way that they are readable by both divers and their team members. - vi.
-Filled cylinders must be analyzed and labeled in accordance with GUE's Standard Operating Procedure for Gas Analysis. - vii.
+In countries where the metric system is used in diving, stage/decompression cylinders should be marked in METERS. - vi.
+In countries where the imperial system is used in diving, stage/decompression cylinders should be marked in FEET. - vii.
+MOD markings must be oriented in a way that they are readable by both divers and their team members. - viii.
+Filled cylinders must be analyzed and labeled in accordance with GUE's Standard Operating Procedure for Gas Analysis. - ix.
 Dedicated cylinders used for the inflation of drysuits are exempt from analysis. - f.
 Local laws and regulations: GUE divers must comply with all local laws and regulations.